bodkan/ku-introgression2024/README_solutions.md

 #> [1] 100
 ```

+#### Task: plot the distribution of tract lengths across bins

 It looks like the inference software (or a helpful bioinformatician)
-binned each tract according to its length. **What does the distribution
+binned each tract according to its length (see the column `bin`). **What
-of Neanderthal tract lengths looks like in your data?** Knowing that
+does the distribution of Neanderthal tract lengths looks like in your
-recombination has acted on the introgressed Neanderthal DNA over time,
+data?** Knowing that recombination has acted on the introgressed
-each generation, suggests that the distribution should look exponential
+Neanderthal DNA over time, each generation, suggests that the
-– do you see this in the data?
-To answer this, plot the proportion of
+distribution should look exponential – do you see this in the data?
+To
-tracts in each bin.
+answer this, plot the proportion of tracts in each bin.

 ``` r
 # get the bin numbers